 To provide claims protection for unanticipated large claims, the District has purchased both aggregate and specific stop loss coverage from HM Life Insurance Company of New York.
 The aggregate insurance provides full coverage for aggregate claims in excess of 125% of expected claims.
 The specific stop loss insurance assumes the risk for claims on any individual in excess of \$250,000 paid during the plan year.
-The plan did incur two high cost claims that triggered reimbursement from the stop loss policy.
-The claims resulted in reimbursements to the plan of \$246,976 and \$30,514 respectively.
-The claims did not adversely affect the district's premium renewal for 2017-18 stop loss coverage.
+The plan did not incur any high cost claims to trigger reimbursement from the stop loss policy for 2017-2018.